MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 If the backdrop to the code is particularly dark, try a black on gray code if your detection rate is low.
 If the backdrop is relatively light, a regular code should work fine.

-### Distance from the QR code
+### Distance and angular position from the QR code
 The tracking cameras can only detect a certain level of detail.
 For really small codes - < 10cm along the sides - you must be fairly close.
 For a version 1 QR code varying from 10 to 25 cm wide, the minimum detection distance ranges from 0.15 meters to 0.5 meters.
 The detection distance for size increases linearly.

+QR detection works with a range of angles += 45deg.
+This is to ensure we have proper resolution to detect the code.

 ### Size of QR codes
 WMR does not work with QR codes with sides smaller than 5 cm each.